-Figure 5.7: PIM-over-BSM Architecture with PIM external to Ingress and IGMP external to Egress STs a) If there are several PIM-SM ingress routers on a LAN, one of them must be chosen to operate as the designated router (DR).
+Figure 5.8: PIM-over-BSM Architecture with PIM external to STs a) If there are several PIM-SM ingress routers on a LAN, one of them shall be chosen to operate as the designated router (DR).
 The DR is then responsible for sending triggered Join/Prune and Register messages toward the RP.
 The DR election mechanism involves neighbouring routers sending PIM Hello messages to each other.
 The sender with the highest network layer address assumes the role of DR. Each router connected to the LAN sends the Hellos periodically.